SAT School Day Information

 Q. When will my student receive SAT School Day scores?

-- Scores should be available online to students through their free College Board accounts on towards mid-October.
+- Scores should be available online to students through their free College Board accounts on towards mid-November.
 Students can view scores via College Board at https://studentscores.collegeboard.org/home.
 Students who do not currently have a College Board account will need to create one to view scores.
 Students should use their personal email (not fcpsschools.net accounts) to create their CB accounts as they may need access to these scores after they leave FCPS.

 Q. I have a question that is not listed above – who should I contact?